Santa Maria Valley Railroad: Passenger Service

 Special passenger service was only offered during World War II on the Air Base branch to transport military personnel to the Santa Maria Army Air Base for training.
 The Air Base branch was constructed in 1943.
 Excursions were offered for the first time on the SMVRR in November 2006, continuing into 2007.

 History

-The SMV was incorporated on July 14, 1911 as the Santa Maria Valley Railwayat Los Angeles, California with A. A. Dougherty listed as President.
+The SMV was incorporated on July 14, 1911 as the Santa Maria Valley Railway at Los Angeles, California with A. A. Dougherty listed as President.

-The first 3.26 mi of track, from the Southern Pacific connection at Guadalupe to Betteravia Junction, was actually built by the SP in August 1899 to get to a sugar mill.
+The first 3.26 mi of track, from the Southern Pacific connection at Guadalupe to Betteravia Junction, was built by the SP in August 1899 to get to a sugar mill.
 The SP leased the track to the SMV years later.
 From Betteravia the SMV built to Santa Maria and on to Roadamite.
 The SMV also had branches running from Stowell to Air Base, Suey to Rosemary Farms and Rex to Gates.